 - Relax at the end of the day: Once you are finished working in the garden, go inside and enjoy a hot shower or bath.
 Remember to stretch again.

-* If you, or a friend or family member have been working hard in the garden on a hot day and begin experiencing symptoms such as dizziness or loss of consciousness, difficulty in speaking or breathing, heart palpitations, chest pain or stiffness, and a fever, it could be heat exhaustion, heat stroke, a stroke or a heart attack.
-Call 911.
+* If you, or a friend or family member have been working hard in the garden on a hot day and begin experiencing symptoms such as dizziness or loss of consciousness, difficulty in speaking or breathing, heart palpitations, chest pain or stiffness, and a fever, it could be heat exhaustion, heat stroke, a stroke, or a heart attack.
+Call 911 immediately.

 For more information about our services, call Beebe Physical Rehabilitation at 302-645-3933.